d2l-ai/d2l-en/chapter_appendix_math/information-theory.md

 ### Motivating Entropy

-Let us try to get specific about what we want.
+Let's try to get specific about what we want.
 This will be an informal statement of what are known as the *axioms of Shannon entropy*.
 It will turn out that the following collection of common-sense statements force us to a unique definition of information.
 A formal version of these axioms, along with several others may be found in :cite:`Csiszar.2008`.

 1. The information we gain by observing a random variable does not depend on what we call the elements, or the presence of additional elements which have probability zero.
 2. The information we gain by observing two random variables is no more than the sum of the information we gain by observing them separately.
 If they are independent, then it is exactly the sum.